 The TPP began in 2006 when just four small APEC members (Brunei, Chile, New Zealand and Singapore) got together to begin negotiations for greater economic integration.
 Being already open liberal economies, their leaders saw this not as an end in itself but rather as a pathway for a more-expansive club.
-In September 2008 the United States announced its interest in joining the TPP, and by 2010 Australia, Malaysia, Peru and Vietnam also joined in to make the current total of nine of APEC's 21 members.13
+In September 2008 the United States announced its interest in joining the TPP.
+By 2010 Australia, Malaysia, Peru and Vietnam also joined in, and since then Canada, japan and Mexico have joined the negotiations, to make a total of twelve of APEC's 21 members as of April 2014.

-Meanwhile, discussions have been under way between the ten members of ASEAN, who already have their own free-trade agreement (AFTA), and their three big northern neighbours (China, Japan and Korea) with a view to forming a broader East Asian FTA that is generally referred to as ASEAN+3.
+Meanwhile, discussions have been under way between the ten members of ASEAN, who already have their own free-trade agreement (AFTA), and their three big northern neighbours (China, Japan and Korea), with a view to forming a broader East Asian FTA that is generally referred to as ASEAN+3.